 - Ladenburg Asset Management Program (LAMP)

-- Consists of five strategic portfolio allocation models that use exchange-traded funds (ETFs) and mutual funds
+- Consists of seven strategic portfolio allocation models that use exchange-traded funds (ETFs) and mutual funds

 - Tax implications are taken into account